urbica/react-map-gl/src/components/Filter/README.md

 Set filter to target layer.
-Layer can be define from Layer component or from mapbox style.
+Layer id can be an id of any layer defined in style or defined by `<Layer />` component.

 ```js
 import React from 'react';